Cooper-Moreland/EngNotebook3/README.md

 ### Description

-The goal of this assignment was to make the neopixel led on the Metro M4 to glow red (I chose purple), if you put hte code in the regular way it glows blue so you have to download the neopixel file into your CircuitPython file to make it work.
+The goal of this assignment was to make the neopixel led on the Metro M4 to glow red (I chose purple).
+If you put the code in the regular way it glows blue so you have to download the neopixel file into your CircuitPython file to make it work.

 ### Code